CarolinaKra/Carolina_Portfolio/README.md

 ## [Project 7: Influence Of Video Conferences](https://github.com/CarolinaKra/InfluenceOfVideoConferences)
 ### My DataViz and Qualitative Analysis Project
 * Analysed the Influence of Video Conferencing on society during the Covid-19 Pandemic (Dec 2020).
-* Set Research Question, Motivation and Objectives.
+* Set Research Questions, Motivation and Objectives.
 * Designed and Conducted a self-administered survey.
 * Cleaned and Prepared the Data for Analysis.
 * Analysed Data with Tables, Visualisations and Correlation Calculations.
 * Concluded that Video Conferencing brings a great benefit for the society in the way that people can connect and the way that individuals can develop, especially during the pandemic.
-* Predicted that in the future post-pandemic, the population will use Video Conferencing less frequently than the time during pandemic, and it will continue to be an important tool for work and study purposes.
+* Predicted that in the future post-pandemic, the population will use Video Conferencing less frequently than the time during the pandemic, and it will continue to be an important tool for work and study purposes.

 ![levelofhelp](docs/assets/levelofHelp.png)